Teichlab/sctkr/README.md

 Usage example
 ------------

-A simple usage example is given below, for more options, look at "?CellTypeCompositionAnalysis" and "?plot_ranef"
+A simple usage example is given below, for more options, look at `?CellTypeCompositionAnalysis` and `?plot_ranef`

 ``` r
 result <- CellTypeCompositionAnalysis(